Digital Economy Act 2017

 Mobile Phone Contracts

-The bill introduces regulations requiring mobile providers to allow customers to set monthly spending limits, easily switch providers (with clear rules and charges), and receive their consumption data in a reusable format.
-Failure to adhere to agreed caps results in customers bearing no cost for services above that cap.
+The bill introduces regulations requiring mobile providers to allow customers to set monthly spending limits, easily switch providers (with clear and fair conditions), and access their usage data easily.
+Failure to comply with these provisions could result in the provider covering costs exceeding the agreed cap.

 Online Abuse

-A code of practice will be published to guide social media platforms on protecting children from online abuse and bullying.
-This code outlines duties of care, obligations to report and remove abusive content, and requirements for clear terms of service and complaint mechanisms.
+A code of practice will be created to guide social media platforms on protecting children and young people from online abuse and bullying.
+This involves duties to inform authorities about illegal content and remove it promptly, and to work with parents and educators on promoting safe online practices.

 BBC Funding